Skip to content

 https://apps.yourdomain.com

-1. Click Save Settings
+1. Select Save Settings

 This controls the base URL used in email notifications and Teams bot notification links.

-Update Frontend Configuration (if needed)
+Update frontend configuration (if needed)

 If you're using environment variables for the API URL, update REACT_APP_API_URL: